Former Leader And Two Supreme Court Judges Arrested In Maldives State Of Emergency

 Opposition leader Maumoon Abdul Gayoom, who also served as president between 1978 to 2008, has been charged with bribery and attempting to overthrow the government.

-As the Associated Press reports:
+As The Associated Press reports:

 "The 15-day emergency decree issued late Monday gives the government sweeping powers to make arrests, search and seize property and restricts freedom of assembly, officials said.